sachinchoolur/lightGallery/site/content/docs/getting-started.md

 #### Include CSS and Javascript files

-First of all, include lightgallery.css in the &lt;head&gt; of the document.
+First of all, include lightgallery.css in the &lt;head> of the document.
 If you want include any lightGallery plugin such as thumbnails or zoom, you need to include respective css files as well.